 Security awareness training should not be overlooked on your cybersecurity checklist.
 Employees will always be the weakest link in every cybersecurity program.
 Regular Security Awareness Training helps educate and empower your team to prevent and detect common cyber threats.
 It also cultivates a robust security-aware mindset and culture that prioritizes protecting sensitive information so you can feel confident that your team can quickly adapt to the ever-changing, complex world of cyber threats.

 Staying up to date on cybersecurity news is not just about knowing where the latest data breach happened.
 It also requires following the rapid changes in the industry and knowing which companies are at the forefront of information security.
 Staying on top of cybersecurity news also helps security teams ensure their teams are well-informed and aware of emerging threats.
+For example, AI cyber threats pose a growing concern as they develop more complex and adaptive attack strategies.
+These threats encompass AI-powered malware, deepfake-based social engineering, and automated vulnerability exploitation, requiring constant vigilance and innovative defenses to mitigate their risks effectively.
 Knowing what’s happening in the cyber industry today helps your team prepare for tomorrow.